Before an investigation

 Once the screening team is satisfied that there are grounds for a case, they will pass details onto our investigations team, who prepare the case for presentation to the case examiners.

 However, there are some cases where the concerns raised do not on their own appear to justify investigation.
-In these cases we will write to the nurse or midwife's employers, show them the referral and ask for details of any local investigations that they have undertaken.
+In these cases we will write to the nurse, midwife or nursing associate's employers, show them the referral and ask for details of any local investigations that they have undertaken.
 We will also ask employers to confirm that they have no concerns about the nurse or midwife that might require our action.
 We make these initial enquiries to find out if there are any wider concerns we should be aware of.